Pros & Cons of Getting a Master's Degree in Nursing (MSN)

 2. You have the potential to earn a higher salary with an advanced degree

 As mentioned above, some advanced nursing practices do require an MSN, but they also have significantly higher salaries than what an RN typically earns.
-For example, Certified Registered Nurse Anesthetists earned a median salary of $195,610 as of May 2022, according to the Bureau of Labor Statistics, more than double that of an average RN’s salary.
+For example, Certified Registered Nurse Anesthetists earned a median salary of $203,090 as of May 2022, according to the Bureau of Labor Statistics (BLS), more than double an average RN’s salary.

 3. There are many program options

-From part-time programs to accelerated ones, and even online MSN degrees, there are more choices than ever for earning an advanced nursing degree.
-Students can choose full or part-time in some cases, and customize their course schedules thanks to schools catering more to adult students, and technology that allows for remote and distance learning.
+From part-time programs to accelerated ones and even 1-year online MSN programs, there are more choices than ever for earning an advanced nursing degree.
+Students can choose full or part-time in some cases and customize their course schedules thanks to schools catering more to adult students and technology that allows for remote and distance learning.
 This is especially helpful for people who would like to continue working while they go to school.

 4. You’ll gain a deeper knowledge of a specific area of nursing